COMMUNITY TRAINING

 As a visible safety presence in the neighborhood, our patrols offer assistance, information, guidance, and support to the residents, businesses, and visitors of the Castro, interacting with thousands of people every year.
 We are “First Reporters” by calling in Medical, Fire, or Law Enforcement professionals when needed, and we will offer assistance when safe to do so until the professionals arrive.

-CCOP also assists other community groups to make their events successful, and we are often a part of the developing history of the LGBTQQI+ community.
-In the past we’ve assisted at PROP8 events, Pulse Nightclub rallies, Harvey Milk Memorial annual events, and many others.
-We also assist at regular community events by providing safety volunteers such as Sisters Easter in the Park, SF Pride safety events, Castro Street Fair, Santa Skivvies Run, PRC Holiday Dinner and many more.
+CCOP also assists other community groups to make their events successful, and we are often a part of the developing history of the LGBTQ+ community.
+In the past we’ve assisted at events and rallies such as PROP8, Pulse Nightclub, Harvey Milk Memorial, Black Lives Matter, Asian And Pacific Islander, RBG memorial and many others.
+We also assist at regular community events by providing safety volunteers such as Sisters Easter in the Park, SF Pride safety events, Castro Street Fair, Holiday Tree lighting Santa Skivvies Run, Menorah lighting, and many more.

 Our volunteers are mostly members of the LGBTQQI community, but we are open and welcoming to ALL who want to donate just three hours a month to help keep the Castro neighborhood a little safer.